 Can I test my presentation before the meeting?

-The Speaker Ready Room will be open from 7:15am each morning on Tuesday 21st to Friday 24th April.
+Yes – the Speaker Ready Room will be open from 7:15am each morning Tuesday to Friday and on Monday afternoon from 14:00.
 The Speaker Ready Room will be located in a purpose-built room on the exhibition floor, near the Faculty Lounge.
 Staff will be on hand to direct you.

 What if I have put some video/images/animations in my presentation?